 “Hi neighbor, how much did you sell your home for?”

+If you want to get the wrong value of your property, talk to your neighbors.
 When I speak to homeowners, I often hear the same story.
 They have spoken to a neighbor across the street and are being told they sold their property for “X” amount of money.
 Then, the homeowner follows up with a neighbor situated behind them.
-This neighbor also says that the property sold for a similar sum of money.
+This neighbor also says that their property sold for a similar sum of money.

 The homeowner then believes that their property is worth this magical “X” amount.
 At this stage, I immediately go to the county tax records.
 Ninety-nine percent of the time, the information provided by the neighbors are incorrect.